-Power-line fire prevention
+Power lines fire prevention

-Avista takes a number of proactive steps to help minimize the risk of fires associated with power lines:
+Avista takes a number of proactive steps to help minimize the risk of possible fires associated with power lines:

-- Crews routinely respond to fire situations and outages, and we can send additional crews when a situation requires additional resources. - We have an ongoing vegetation management program to help keep vegetation from coming into contact with energized power lines.
-It is important that property owners partner in this effort so that only compatible trees are planted under power lines.
-Tree size information is available by contacting Avista at 800-227-9187 or by contacting a certified arborist. - During the summer, we temporarily change how we handle power outages in rural and forested areas when the region is very dry.
-In the event of an outage, we send personnel to physically inspect lines before placing them back in service.
+- Crews are on stand-by to respond to fire situations and outages, and we can identify additional crews when a situation requires assistance. - We have an on-going vegetation management program to help keep vegetation from coming into contact with energized power lines.
+It is important that property owners partner in this effort so that only correct size trees are planted under our power lines.
+Tree size information is available by contacting Avista at 800-227-9187 or by contacting a certified arborist. - We strategically place steel power poles in certain areas with the potential for fires, such as national forests, to help avoid outages from fire damage. - We temporary change how we handle power outages in rural and forested areas when the region is very dry.
+In the event of an outage, we send out personnel to physically inspect lines before placing them back in service.
 This requires more time to restore service but decreases potential fire danger.
 We return to normal operations as soon as dry conditions change.

-It's important to note that these steps are not guaranteed to prevent every instance of a fire.
+It's important to note that these steps cannot guarantee eliminating a fire.

-Wildfire-season readiness
+Wildfire season readiness

-Avista closely monitors wildfires and can respond to any situation that may threaten transmission and distribution lines.
+Avista closely monitors wildfires and can respond to any situation that may threaten the transmission and distribution lines that deliver service to our customers.
 We de-energize power lines at the request of emergency responders to protect firefighters and prevent additional fires.

-If you experience a fire-related outage, power restoration will depend on when fire officials allow Avista crews to enter the fire zone and begin work.
+If you do experience a fire-related outage, power restoration will depend on when fire officials allow our crews to enter the fire zone and begin work.